AqwamCreates/DataPredict-Agent/docs/TermsAndConditions.md

 4. **Modification Restrictions**:

-   * Modifications or derivative works of the Software may only include external APIs that are **solely copyrighted by the Licensor**.
+   * The modifications or derivative works of the Software may only include external APIs that are **solely copyrighted by the Licensor**.

    * The modifications or derivative works that allow the use of third-party software libraries or frameworks that provide similar capabilities to the Licensor’s Exclusive External Software is **prohibited**, whether or not these third-party tools are used directly or indirectly through abstraction layers, wrappers, or any other method.